Measurement is used to determine the size of things. Units are used to give a value to a measurement in a standard way.

 Note: Mass is not the same as weight.
 On the moon, you would weigh `frac(1)(6)`th of the weight as you would on earth, yet your mass is still the same.
-The difference between mass and weight is the effect of gravity.
+The difference between mass and weight is the effect of gravity or other force.

 I pour milk from a container.
 Would the amount of milk in the container be shown as a length, a mass or a volume?